prangel02/Induction-Program/README.md

 # DAY-3 (4 July,2025)
 The day begun with a speach given by Dr. Harpreet Kaur Grewal.
-She told us about arious facilities and activities available across the GNDEC campus and to avail those opportunities early.
+She told us about various facilities and activities available across the GNDEC campus and to avail those opportunities early.

 ## Session by Causmic Club
 We had a lecture given to us by the members of Causmic Club which is run by our seniors.They told us about various clubs (tech, cultural, etc.) ,annual college fests, competitions, and talent showcases and their role in organizing events and fundraising.
-They told us to join and contribute in this activities keenly.
+They told us to join and contribute in these activities keenly and without any fear.

 ## Lecture on Universal Human Values
 Dr. Priya Darshani gave us a very thoughtful and engaging session on Universal Human Values.
 She told us about basic human aspiration and how to lead a better life.
 She says how we all choose different life perspectives based on values and surroundings.